j1sk1ss/SelfCallPreprocessor/README.md

 ```

 ## C-preprocessor part
-Before any work can be performed, we should get rid from a high-level pre-processor instructions such as `define`, `ifdef`, `undef`, `include`, `__attribute__`, etc. This work can be performed without any problems with use of the inbuilt gcc' pre-processor.
+Before any work can be performed, we must get rid from high-level pre-processor instructions such as `define`, `ifdef`, `undef`, `include`, `__attribute__`, etc. This work can be performed without any problems with the use of the inbuilt gcc's pre-processor.

 ## Layout part
-After C-pre-processor part we receive a raw form of a code.
+After the C-pre-processor part we receive a raw form of a code.
 For instance I implie the next code as a raw code:
 ```c
 typedef struct {
     int (*foo)( /* processor::selfcall */ );